mlaanderson/app-server/README.md

 ## Features
 * Automatically finds, mounts, and serves ExpressJS Router applications
+* Can be configured to forward WebSocket connections to applications
 * Can be configured to force upgrades from HTTP to HTTPS
 * Can be included as a development package during application development to enable application debug